top of page

 Wally IE - 360TM

-The 360 version allows you to combine the responses of multiple participants in the same report in order to analyze the gaps between a person's perception of their emotional intelligence and that of their work team.
+The 360 version allows you to combine the responses of multiple participants in a single report in order to analyze the gaps between a person's perception of their emotional intelligence and that of their work team.

 shutterstock_2213117481.jpg

-Showing empathy and understanding is an essential part of teamwork.
-Being able to attribute someone's behavior to an underlying emotion will help you manage your relationships and make others feel heard.
+Demonstrating empathy and understanding is an essential element of teamwork.
+Being able to attribute a person's behavior to an underlying emotion will help you manage your relationships and make others feel heard.

-The Social and Emotional Competencies Scale offers four levels of analysis
+The Social and Emotional Skills Scale offers four levels of analysis

-The second level makes it possible to evaluate the person's general perception of their skills in relation to two major groupings:
+The second level allows for the assessment of the person's general perception of their skills in relation to two main groupings:

-intrapersonal skills (capacity for self-management on emotional, motivational, decision-making and behavioral levels) and interpersonal skills (capacity to create, develop and maintain lasting, quality interpersonal relationships).
+intrapersonal skills (ability to manage oneself on emotional, motivational, decisional and behavioral levels) and interpersonal skills (ability to create, develop and maintain lasting and quality interpersonal relationships).

-The third level offers a global analysis of social and emotional skills relating to five major areas of competence allowing connections with the five personality areas of the Big Five: capacity for openness, capacity for self-direction, capacity to establish links, relational capacity and emotional regulation capacity.
+The third level offers a comprehensive analysis of social and emotional skills related to five major areas of competence, allowing for comparisons with the five personality domains of the Big Five: openness, self-direction, relationships, interpersonal skills, and emotional regulation.

-The fourth and final level allows social and emotional skills to be prioritized according to the person's perception of their effectiveness.
+The fourth and final level allows for the ranking of social and emotional skills according to the person's perception of their effectiveness.

 Utiliser un téléphone portable